 The risk of leaving venous stasis dermatitis untreated is that the edema can cause slow-healing open sores — venous ulcers — to form on the lower legs and tops of the feet.
 These ulcers can become infected, which can lead to cellulitis, gangrene, and even lower-limb amputation, especially among people with diabetes.

-At Dallas Vein Institute and Texas Vascular Institute, we offer minimally invasive treatments to eliminate your diseased veins.
+At Texas Vascular Institute, we offer minimally invasive treatments to eliminate your diseased veins.
 These include:

 VenaSeal is a specially formulated injectable medical adhesive that seals the diseased veins.
 Blood is then shunted to nearby healthy veins.